-Term 1 Term 2 Term 3 Term 4 Term 5 Term 6 Content - Knowledge and Understanding Skills and concepts 1.5 - Moral and Ethical Issues Unit 1.4 - Data Structures: Lists, Tuples, Trees, Graphs 2.3 - Algorithms for searching and sorting Project Design Check Knowledge: the impact of CS in moral and ethical aspects, with further long answer/essay structure training.
+Term 1 Term 2 Term 3 Term 4 Term 5 Term 6 Content - Knowledge and Understanding Skills and concepts 1.5 - Moral and Ethical Issues 1.4 - Floating point binary representation and Arithmetic 2.3 - Algorithms for searching and sorting Project Design Check Knowledge: the impact of CS in moral and ethical aspects, with further long answer/essay structure training.
 Further algorithms for sorting and searching, and relative efficiencies using Big O notation.
-Skills: Definitions and diagrams for all static and dynamic data structures.
-Basic data structure algorithms.
+Skills: representation of numbers and arithmetic using a mantissa and exponent.
 2.3 - Path analysis (Dijkstra and A), Algorithm Complexity (Big O) Examination preparation and practise, PPE prep Project Development check Knowledge: further examination of Big-O notation for time and space complexity, applied to further algorithms such as shortest path methods.
 Skills: finding the shortest path.
 Review and testing in project assignment.
 PPE Examination PPE Review Examination preparation and practise Knowledge: Different phrasing of examination questions Skills: mark scheme analysis, examination technique.
 Developmental testing of project assignment.
-Examination practise and Spring PPE Project Deadline Knowledge: Timing for examination questions.
+Examination practise and Unit 1 PPE Knowledge: Timing for examination questions.
 How keywords in examination questions change the answer you are expected to provide.
 Skills: Summative testing of application and evaluation applied to project assignment.
-Examination questions final practise and technique Skills: How to take existing examination questions and create alternative questions to widen experience for examination preparation N/A Assessment ASSESSMENT IS COMPLETED UNIT BY UNIT BY EXAM QUESTIONS AND PPES ASSESSMENT IS COMPLETED UNIT BY UNIT BY EXAM QUESTIONS AND PPES ASSESSMENT IS COMPLETED UNIT BY UNIT BY EXAM QUESTIONS AND PPES ASSESSMENT IS COMPLETED BY EXAM QUESTIONS AND PPES ASSESSMENT IS COMPLETED BY EXAM QUESTIONS AND PPEs Enrichment and extension EXTENSION BEYOND KS5 CURRICULUM: Number representation: application of floating point arithmetic to the process of multiplying numbers (not in GCE).
-Searching and sorting: different sorting algorithm comparisons beyond the four required in specification - eg bit-shifting and masking.
+Unit 2 PPE + review Final practise Skills: How to take existing examination questions and create alternative questions to widen experience for examination preparation N/A Assessment ASSESSMENT IS COMPLETED UNIT BY UNIT BY EXAM QUESTIONS AND PPES ASSESSMENT IS COMPLETED UNIT BY UNIT BY EXAM QUESTIONS AND PPES ASSESSMENT IS COMPLETED UNIT BY UNIT BY EXAM QUESTIONS AND PPES ASSESSMENT IS COMPLETED BY EXAM QUESTIONS AND PPEs ASSESSMENT IS COMPLETED BY EXAM QUESTIONS AND PPEs Enrichment and extension • on of floating point arithmetic to the process of multiplying number ond the four required in specificati , 1 1